cbaez2/Portfolio-Immunization-Engine/README.md

 The engine also supports **rebalancing** after:
 - a change in interest rate, and/or
-- the passage of time.
+- a change of time.

-For **Redington Immunization**, the engine additionally computes a **finite interval of solvency** over which the surplus function remains non-negative.
+For **Redington Immunization**, the engine additionally computes a **finite interval of solvency**, a set of interest rates for which the surplus remains non-negative.
 ---

 ## Features